lunayuehuang/OpenAI/README.md

 ### Step 2.3: Create Azure OpenAI Deployment

-To use OpenAI, you also need to prompt the model you created through Azure OpenAI Deployment.
+To use OpenAI, you also need to select the ML model you want to use on the Azure OpenAI portal, in what is called a "Deployment".
 Azure OpenAI Deployment is a service offered by Microsoft Azure that facilitates the integration and deployment of OpenAI models within Azure's cloud infrastructure.
 This service enables developers to easily deploy, scale, and manage OpenAI models for various applications such as natural language processing, image recognition, and more.
-With Azure OpenAI Deployment, users can leverage the power of OpenAI while benefiting from Azure's robust platform for seamless integration, scalability, and reliability.
-It simplifies the process of deploying AI models, allowing developers to focus on building innovative solutions without worrying about infrastructure management.

 Go to Azure OpenAI Studio (https://oai.azure.com/portal).
-The first time you log in, you will be asked to log in with your uw microsoft account and choose the subscription of this class and the OpenAI resource you just created.
+The first time you log in, you will be asked to log in with your UW microsoft account and choose the subscription of this class and the OpenAI resource you just created.
 Navigate to ```Deployments``` in the left bar and click ```Create new deployment```.

  <img src="./images/CreateDepolyment_1.png" style="height: 70%; width: 70%;"/>

 Remember the name of the Azure OpenAI deployment, which will be used when accessing the resource.

-Now, you have all your need to try out the Document Intelligence and Azure Open AI, download Jupyter notebook for the demonstration here: https://github.com/lunayuehuang/OpenAI/blob/main/PdfExtractionTutorial_Demo.ipynb and 2 pdf files that you will use for this demo here: https://github.com/lunayuehuang/OpenAI/blob/main/15.pdf and https://github.com/lunayuehuang/OpenAI/blob/main/30.pdf.
+Now, you have all your need to try out the Document Intelligence and Azure Open AI!
+Clone the https://github.com/lunayuehuang/OpenAI repository, or simply download the Jupyter notebook for the demonstration here: https://github.com/lunayuehuang/OpenAI/blob/main/PdfExtractionTutorial_Demo.ipynb and the 2 pdf files that you will use for this demo here: https://github.com/lunayuehuang/OpenAI/blob/main/PapersToAnalyze/15.pdf and https://github.com/lunayuehuang/OpenAI/blob/main/UnridableBicycle.pdf.
-Put all three files in a same local directory.
-Create a new python environment for this tutorial and open the PdfExtractionTutorial_Demo.ipynb under this tutorial.
-Modify the PdfExtractionTutorial_Demo.ipynb with the information of the resource you created, and try this demo which will give you relevance ranking of the 2 pdf files to the topic you are interested in.
+Put the python notebook in a directory, with the pdf files in a subdirectory called "PapersToAnalyze".
+Create a new python environment for this tutorial and open the PdfExtractionTutorial_Demo.ipynb notebook.
+Modify the PdfExtractionTutorial_Demo.ipynb with the information of the resources you created, and try this demo which will give you relevance ranking of the 2 pdf files to the topic you are interested in.

-Now, go ahead changing the prompt, so that you can use this notebook to get information from a research publication that you are familiar with, and design a test to analyze if you can use OpenAI to get the information you would like to get from a publication and write a short report to analyze the results.
+Now, go ahead and try changing the prompt, so that you can use this notebook to get information from a research publication that you are familiar with, and design a test to analyze if you can use OpenAI to get the information you are interested in from a publication, and write a short report to analyze the results.